A guide to Tauberian theorems for arithmetic applications: Limiting counterexample: Proof of Theorem and Theorem

 This completes the deduction of Theorem \ref{thm_hyp_weak_counterex_vertical_growth} from Corollary \ref{cor_I_plus_minus_growth}; all that remains is to prove Lemma \ref{lemma_asymptotic_exponential_growth}. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lemma_asymptotic_exponential_growth}] For any fixed $\be \in \C$, the integral defining $J_k(\be)$ converges absolutely.
 In particular, $J_k(\overline{\be}) = \overline{J_k(\be)}$; the right-hand side of the claimed identity also admits such a symmetry.
-Thus it suffices to prove the lemma in the case where $\be$ lies in the upper half-plane, as we henceforward assume.
+Thus it suffices to prove the lemma in the case where $\be$ lies in the (open) first quadrant, as we henceforward assume.
 By completing the square,

 in which $L_1$ denotes the oriented line from $0$ to $R$ along the real axis.
 We will think of $R$ as fixed and large (relative to $|\be|$), and will later take $R \maps \infty$.
 Construct a contour $\Gamma$ as pictured.
 The horizontal portion $L_3$ of the contour $\Ga$ passes through $\be$, and $L_5$ lies on a hyperbola chosen so that for $z$ on $L_5$, the imaginary part of $(z-\be)^2$ is constant, so that there is no oscillation from the phase when integrating along this hyperbola.
 The vertical portion $L_4$ lies on the line $\Re(z)=-R$, and truncates the hyperbola.
 The function $z^ke^{-(z-\be)^2}$ is entire (recall $k \in \{0,1\}$), so that no poles are contained in $\Gamma$.